karan/Hook/README.md

 ProductHunt API for retrieving today's hunts and comments for any post.

+There is now an Objective-C Wrapper called, [PHManager](https://github.com/TosinAF/PHManager) for this API.

 *Note: This is an unofficial API and __not__ supported or controlled by ProductHunt itself.
 Any questions, comments, feedback or feature requests should be directed to [karan](http://github.com/karan) or via an [issue](https://github.com/karan/Hook/issues) in this repo.*

 Usage